Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ## Processor to Processor Cross Triggering

-Launch AMD Vitis™ Unified embedded tool in 2024.1, and create your platform.
-In this tutorial, you create two `Hello World` applications both on different processors.
+Launch AMD Vitis™ Unified embedded tool in 2024.1 and create your platform.
+In this tutorial, you create two `Hello World` applications on different processors.

 **Note:** Refer to the Getting Started Embedded tutorial for information on creating a new application.